“My Fiancé Doesn’t Contribute to Our Household”

-My fiancé, “Mark,” lost his job about 18 months ago.
-He moved into my house with me.
+My fiancé, “Mark,” moved in with me 18 months ago when he lost his job.
 He gets some money from renting his old house for now, and some minimal money from odd jobs.
 Only recently has any of that money gone toward family finances.
 He has a son and we have a baby together.
 My full-time income barely covers the bills, but he has applied to only a handful of jobs in the entire 18 months he’s been unemployed.
 He has costly hobbies (where his little bit of income goes), which involve a lot of driving (my money pays for gas).

 I work nine-hour days, and he is home, but our baby goes to a sitter because he “gets overwhelmed.”
 And honestly, I set up the sitter so he could look for, and find, a job.
 He watches his son some days as well.
-However, he does little, if any, cleaning or cooking at all.
+However, he does little, if any, cleaning or cooking.
 He doesn’t do much baby care unless I badger him to do it.
+Despite working long hours and doing everything around the house, I sleep on the couch when Mark’s son is with us so the two of them can share a bed because Mark lost the money he got to buy his son his own bed.

-He actually told me the other day that he watches youtube/porn/facebook/etc. all day long because, “I’m not working, what else is there to do in this house?”
-OMFG!
-I flipped out on him.
-We are halfway to looking like a house on “Hoarders,” and you can’t find anything to do?
-Your dog hasn’t gotten a proper walk in MONTHS, but you’re bored?
+Mark doesn’t do anything during the day when I’m at work except watch TV or YouTube and play video games.
+His excuse is: “I’m not working, what else is there to do in this house?”
+We are halfway to looking like a house on “Hoarders,” and he can’t find anything to do?
+His dog hasn’t gotten a proper walk in MONTHS, but he’s bored?
 I tell him that if the roles were reversed, he would probably flip out on me if he came home from work and the house wasn’t clean and dinner wasn’t on the table, right?

-Somehow, though, he always rationalizes that he isn’t lazy, he isn’t taking me for granted, and that “we” need to work as a team to clean the house and pay bills, etc, etc. He makes me feel like an asshole, and I end up crying, and he hugs me and tells me it’s OK, we just need to work together.
+Somehow, though, he always rationalizes that he isn’t lazy, he isn’t taking me for granted, and that “we” need to work as a team to clean the house and pay bills, etc, etc. He makes me feel like a jerk, and I end up crying, and he hugs me and tells me it’s OK, we just need to work together.
 Which we never do.
-I end up doing shit for a few days, then we have another fight over the same shit because he never, ever follows through.
+I end up doing everything for a few days, then we have another fight over the same stuff because he never, ever follows through.
 But every time we fight, he promises to get better.
 And every time I believe him. — Had it Up to Here

 But, you have to fight for a better life.
 If not for yourself, then for your baby.
 Forget your relationship for a minute.
 This is way beyond repairing a failing relationship.
 This is about saving a few lives.
 You cannot keep living as you are.
 You have GOT to stop enabling Mark to take advantage of you.

-As long as you allow him to spend his days ignoring his kids and jerking off to XTube and old girlfriends on Facebook or whatever he’s looking at all day, he’s going to keep doing that.
+As long as you allow him to spend his days ignoring his kids and farting around all day, he’s going to keep doing that.
 And why wouldn’t he?
 He clearly has no interest in being a productive member of your family, let alone society, and, as long as he has someone who is willing to pay his bills, clean his mess, feed him, and SLEEP ON THE SOFA so he can have the bed — oh my God — he will take advantage of that.
 Because that’s the kind of man he is.

 So STOP ALLOWING HIM TO DO THIS.